-Strategic Objectives advance the long-term outcomes identified in the Business Strategic Plan and more specific performance goals and indicators are support them.
+Strategic Objectives advance the long-term outcomes identified in the Business Strategic Plan and more specific performance goals and indicators support them.
 Every company needs to set strategic objectives.
 Strategic objectives form the backbone of a strategic operating plan for the coming year.
-Strategic objectives can be specific to financial growth, market position, product expansion, or any one of a number of factors.
+Strategic objectives can be specific to financial growth, market position, product expansion, or any one of several factors.
 You should identify no more than eight strategic objectives, and they need to address three specific questions:

 Answering this question needs a firm grasp of internal operations.
 Analyzing the current state of the company needs to be clear and objective, with a realistic and critical examination of operations.

 These are the top-level objectives, defined by the company’s mission and vision.
-These are mission statement, values, techniques and goals.
+These are the mission statement, values, techniques, and goals.
 Where should my business be in five years or ten years?
 Where should we focus on to maintain a competitive advantage and promote growth?

 Once the top-level objectives have been defined, the next step is to identify those strategic objectives to achieve the top-level objectives.
 These are the specific objectives that relate to financial resources, market position, personnel, equipment, etc.

-The business experts offer numerous way to define these strategic objectives.
+The business experts offer numerous ways to define these strategic objectives.
 Probably, the easiest way to assess the achievability of your strategic objectives is to apply the acronym SMART for each objective.

 What are the characteristics of a “SMART” objective?

 When an objective is specific, it is well-defined about what has to be achieved to accomplish the goal.
 Goals can provide a general direction, but strategic objectives require specific metrics that provide milestones of achievement.
-For example, “increasing sales” it is too general, but “increasing sales by 25 percent” is more specific and provides a marker for success.
+For example, “increasing sales” is too general, but “increasing sales by 25 percent” is more specific and provides a marker for success.

 All strategic objectives need to deliver measurable results.
-At the end of the planning cycle it should be possible to decide that we achieve strategic objectives or not.
-To do that, there should be some form of metric which can measure how well the objective’s results contribute to the success of the business.
+At the end of the planning cycle, it should be possible to decide whether we achieve strategic objectives or not.
+To do that, there should be some form of metric that can measure how well the objective’s results contribute to the success of the business.

 How to Write a Good Strategic Objective?

-Usually, a three-to-five-word strategic objective is not enough information for those who are not in the meeting when we decide the objective.
+Usually, a three-to-five-word strategic objective is not enough information for those who are not in the meeting when we decide on the objective.
 So, you should write the objective statements - no more than 3-4 sentences for each- that make clear the objective’s goal and meaning.